awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-from-example.md

 # Build an API Gateway API from an Example<a name="api-gateway-create-api-from-example"></a>

  To help you get started with basic work flow to build and test an API Gateway API, you can use the Amazon API Gateway console to create and test a simple API with the HTTP integration for a PetStore website\.
-The API definition is preconfigured as a Swagger 2\.0 file\.
+The API definition is preconfigured as a OpenAPI 2\.0 file\.
 After loading the API definition into API Gateway, you can use the API Gateway console to examine the API's basic structure or simply deploy and test the API\.

  The example API supports the following methods for a client to access the HTTP backend website of `http://petstore-demo-endpoint.execute-api.com/petstore/pets`\.
 + `GET /`: for read access of the API's root resource that is not integrated with any backend endpoint\.
 API Gateway responds with an overview of the PetStore website\.
 This is an example of the `MOCK` integration type\.